scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-teals-week-one-postmortem/index.md

 ## What Went Well

-I graduated high school over a decade ago, and the world and technology have changed a great deal since then.
+I graduated from high school over a decade ago, and the world and technology have changed a great deal since then.
 I pounded out Java programs on crawling, clunky Windows 95 desktop machines without the interruptions of smartphones.
 Now every student has their own laptop.
 I assumed that my lectures and exercises would have to rival the distractions of the digital age.
 Overall, I found that it was easy to get the students engaged with the material especially when I made a